0xrishabh/C-language/README.md

 - *w ==> it creates file and write in it*
 - *a ==> writes inside file if present*
 - *r ==> read the content of the file*

+## Some insides

+- use single quote for character comparison.